Drugs and Society Online Course

 This course provides the opportunity to explore social factors affecting the use and control of self-administered psychoactive drugs, including alcohol, tobacco, marijuana and other illicit substances.
 After successfully completing this course you should be able to:

-- Identify examples of the ways responses to illicit drugs are socially constructed.
+- Understand and describe how formal and informal responses to illicit drugs are socially constructed

-- Evaluate the differences between criminalization and public health approaches to drug use.
+- Evaluate the consequences of criminalization and public health approaches to drug use and addiction

 Students have 3 to 9 months to complete this course from the time of enrollment.
 You may work at your own pace and complete lessons on your own schedule, submitting up to three items per week for grading.
 This course contains 15 lessons designed to focus your study of drug use and abuse and to assist you in achieving the course learning objectives/outcomes.
 You will work through a combination of required readings, PowerPoint presentations, recorded interviews, films, and writing assignments.